Completing the Quality Mark

 Proprietors, management committees and governing bodies (or their equivalent) will find that work undertaken offers a meaningful context in which to monitor and evaluate the quality of provision, practice and outcomes.
 It will also demonstrate how they are actively carrying out their role to drive continuous improvement.

 The 10 Quality Mark elements for Early Childhood Education and Care settings

 Your setting will achieve the award when you demonstrate that the criteria for all 10 elements are met and can provide evidence that participation in the award has had a positive impact on your provision and practice.
-If your setting is in an inspection category of improvement, you will follow the Improvement Pathway, led by your school improvement specialist, prior to gaining the award.
+If your setting is in an inspection category of improvement, you will follow the Improvement Pathway, led by a Quality Mark Improvement specialist, prior to gaining the award.

 1. A whole setting strategy to improve children’s abilities and achievements